ueberdosis/tiptap/README.md

 [![](https://img.badgesize.io/https://unpkg.com/tiptap/dist/tiptap.min.js?compression=gzip&label=size&colorB=000000)](https://www.npmjs.com/package/tiptap)

 ## Why I built tiptap
 I was looking for a text editor for [Vue.js](https://github.com/vuejs/vue) and found some solutions that didn't really satisfy me.
 The editor should be easy to extend and not based on old dependencies such as jQuery.
 For React there is already a great editor called [Slate.js](https://github.com/ianstormtaylor/slate), which impresses with its modularity.
 I came across [Prosemirror](https://github.com/prosemirror) and decided to build on it.
-Prosemirror is a toolkit for building rich-text editors that is already in use at many well-known companies such as *Atlassian* or *New York Times*.
+Prosemirror is a toolkit for building rich-text editors that are already in use at many well-known companies such as *Atlassian* or *New York Times*.

 ### What means `renderless`?